 This unit describes the skills and knowledge that are required to operate an elevating work platform at any height.
 It applies to those working in operational roles within unit sectors of coal mining, metalliferous mining, drilling and extractive.
-Pro Training Australia is not a Registered Training Organisation (RTO) but we are flexible in helping you meet your training needs for this course.
+We are flexible in helping you meet your training needs for this course.

 Operate Elevating Work Platform